 One day, about half way through our stay in Nebraska, my mom came to me and said that the next day she, my cousin, my aunts and I were going to Omaha to shop.
 Well it turned out that everyone else was going shopping.
 Mom was taking me to get an abortion.
 I wasn’t given the choice.
 Sure, I was 20 years old then, but I was raised to never question my parents.
 If they told me to do something, I did it.

 Mom was terrified of what my dad might do if he found out I’d been pregnant.
 In order to keep the secret from him while I recuperated, she told Dad that I was still not feeling well from a strep throat infection I had earlier that summer.

 Grieving the Choice

 Afterward I cried a lot.
 I was angry with my mom, and my cousin.
 I was angry for a long, long time.
-I often woke in the night crying.
+Often in the night, I woke up crying.
 I would cry when I saw Pro-Life and Anti-Abortion billboards and ads.
 I hated myself for not having the strength to stand up to Mom and to do what I knew was right and not take my baby’s life.
 The guilt and shame was so overwhelming that I had thoughts of suicide.
 Since I’d already given up on the commitment to wait until marriage to have sex, I had sexual relationships with several boyfriends after that.
 I just didn’t care anymore.

 I finally married, making sure my future husband knew what had happened.
 But the guilt was still there.
 I didn’t feel worthy of being loved.
 “How can someone love me, when I took my baby’s life?”
 I thought to myself.
-I felt that God hated me.
-I hated me.
-I didn’t want anyone to know my secret or judge me for what had happened.
+I felt that God hated me, and I hated me, and I didn’t want anyone to know my secret or judge me for what had happened.

 Another Choice: Forgiveness